-I had only read about a third of Dinner: A Love Story before I was instant messaging my mom and saying, “Have you heard about this book or blog?
+I had only read about a third of Dinner: A Love Story in 2012 before I was messaging my mom and saying, “Have you heard about this book or blog?
 You need to read it right away.”

 Dinner: A Love Story is divided into three sections – the first one is about Jenny and Andy’s early married life, where their commitment to family dinners began and they started learning how to really cook, the second is about the early years of parenting their two daughters and trying to still have some semblance of dinners (you’ll notice an emphasis on quick and easy dinners in this section, not to mention more than a couple of references to cocktails), and the third, amusingly subtitled “The Years the Angels Began to Sing”), about family dinners as their children grow older (now in third and fourth grade, I believe) and things are a little more calm.